2008–09 Big East Conference men's basketball season: NCAA tournament

 The Big East posted a very strong showing in the NCAA tournament.
-Though Notre Dame, Georgetown, and Providence were unable to secure at-large bids, seven conference teams were undisputedly deserving and were selected.
+Though Notre Dame, Georgetown, and Providence were unable to secure at-large bids, seven conference teams were selected.
 The Big Ten and the Atlantic Coast Conference also sent seven teams each, which was one short of the record of eight that the Big East sent in 2006 and 2008.
 The conference set a record by earning three #1 seeds among the four available.
 Connecticut, Louisville, and Pittsburgh were all the top seeds in their regions, with North Carolina being the fourth.
 The conference set another record by having five teams make it to the Sweet-16, and then an additional record by having four teams make it to the Elite Eight.
 Connecticut and Villanova each advanced to the Final Four.
 This was Villanova's fourth Final Four appearance (though one was vacated for violations) and first since 1985.
 This was UConn's third Final Four appearance, with all coming since 1999, and all happening to come from the West region.
 The conference finished with a combined record of 17–7.